Becoming a liquidation buyer on B-Stock

 Buying liquidation on B-Stock

-Now that you’ve read both parts one and two of becoming a B-Stock buyer, we’d love to have you get your feet wet and test out our network of retail marketplaces!
+Now that you’ve read both parts one and two of becoming a B-Stock buyer, we’d love to have you get your feet wet and test out our network of sellers!
 Check out the current live auctions to begin browsing merchandise for your liquidation business.
-And as always, if you have any questions, please contact B-Stock customer service.
+And as always, if you have any questions, please contact B-Stock customer support.

 Author